WeeGoSh/ianseo-icelandic-ruleset/README.md

 ## Install

-Clone the git repository in Custom-modules folder.
+Clone the git repository in Custom-modules folder and go to Modules menu to install the IAC rule-set.